SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 "Hypertext" refers to links that connect web pages, either within a single website or between websites.

 Links are a fundamental aspect of the Web.

 By uploading content to the Internet and linking it to pages created by other people, you become an active participant in the World Wide Web.

-HTML uses "**markup**" to annotate text, images and other content for display in a Web browser.
+HTML uses "**markup**" to annotate text, images, and other content for display in a Web browser.
 [/slide]

-[slide]
+[slide hide]
 # HTML Tags

 [vimeo-video]